patrickscheper/OpenScanCloud/README.md

-# OpenScanCloud
+# OpenScan Cloud API
 Photogrammetry Web API

 ## Overview:
 The OpenScan Cloud is intended to be a decentralized, open, and free photogrammetry web API.

-The API can be used as a great addition to existing photogrammetry rigs like the OpenScan Mini or Classic but also any other rig.
-The only things needed to start a reconstruction are a user-specific (or public) token and of course an image set (preferably as a zip file).
+The API can be used as a great addition to existing photogrammetry rigs like the OpenScan Classic or Mini, but also any other rig.
+To get started you'll need a a token (public or private) and a set of images.

-There are currently three implementations that you can use to generate 3D models through photogrammetry which you can find below.
+There are currently four API implementations that you can use to generate 3D models through photogrammetry:
+- Desktop Uploader for Windows
+- Beta Firmware for the OpenScan Classic & Mini
+- Python Uploader
+- REST API

-If you like the project, feel free to support my work on [BuyMeACoffee](https://www.buymeacoffee.com/OpenScan)
+If you like the project, feel free to support my work on [BuyMeACoffee](https://www.buymeacoffee.com/OpenScan)!

-**Note:** that the application is totally free (and hopefully I can keep it free/donation-based in the future).
-Your data will be transferred through Dropbox and stored/processed on my personal servers.
-I will use those image sets and resulting 3d models for further research, but none of your data will be published without your explicit consent!
+**Note:** The application is free (and hopefully I can keep it free / donation-based in the future).
+Your data will be transferred through Dropbox and stored / processed on personal servers.
+The sets of images and processed 3D models are used for further research but not published outside without explici consent!

 ## Implementations